mhanauer/SkillsReportingExample/README.md

   pdf_document: default
   html_document: default
 ---
-Executive Summary: Here is an example of artifical report for four treatments with two outcomes (outcome1, outcome2) measured on a scale ranging from 70 to 100.
-I also analyzed how important factors to implementation such as fidelity (1 = 100% fidelity, 0 = less 100% fidelity) and whether no not a document was turned in on time (onTimeDoc: 1 = turned in documents on time 0 = did not) over 4 time points (fall, winter, spring, and summer).
+Here is an example of an artificial report for four treatment groups with two outcomes (outcome1, outcome2) measured on a scale ranging from 70 to 100.
+I also analyzed how important factors to implementation of treatments such as fidelity (1 = 100% fidelity, 0 = less than 100% fidelity) and whether or not a document was turned in on time (onTimeDoc: 1 = turned in documents on time 0 = did not) over 4 time points (fall, winter, spring, and summer).

-Additionally, I calculated costs analysis to evaluate how income, costs, and revenue (income - costs) on a monthly basis.
+Additionally, I included a costs analysis to evaluate how income, costs, and revenue (income - costs) changed on a monthly basis for the implementation of the treatments.
 ```{r, echo=FALSE, message=FALSE, warning=FALSE}
 library(Hmisc)
 library(dplyr)